johndatserakis/file-upload-with-preview/README.md

 # file-upload-with-preview

-📌 A simple file-upload utility that shows a preview of the uploaded image.
-Written in pure JavaScript.
+🖼 Simple file-upload utility that shows a preview of the uploaded image.
+Written in TypeScript.
 No dependencies.
 Works well with or without a framework.

 <p align="left">
   <a href="https://www.npmjs.com/package/file-upload-with-preview"><img src="https://img.shields.io/npm/v/file-upload-with-preview.svg" alt="NPM Version"></a>